 Once available only at the best-stocked farmer's markets, different types of cucumbers are showing up at co-ops, grocery stores, and garden patches more than ever.
 There are a number of common cucumber varieties—Armenian, English, lemon, Persian—that you may encounter.

 Not only will this guide help you identify cucumbers, but you'll also get a few ideas on how to use them.
 One of the favorites is commonly found in crisp cucumber salads.
 These are quick ways to enjoy cucumbers of all sorts.

 Armenian cucumbers are long, thin, and slightly variegated in darker and lighter shades of light green or a yellowish-green.
 They are delightfully crunchy and are delicious when simply sliced and eaten raw.

-These cucumber have very soft seeds and a thin skin.
+These cucumbers have very soft seeds and thin skin.
 They do not require seeding or peeling for eating.
 They are not good for pickling, however, because their softer texture means they turn to mush.

 03 of 08

-English cucumbers are also called hot house cucumbers and seedless cucumbers.
-This variety is long and thin with a dark green skin.
+English cucumbers are also called hot-house cucumbers and seedless cucumbers.
+This variety is long and thin with dark green skin.

 This cucumber has a mild, almost non-existent flavor.
 It is prized for its thin skin and minimal seeds.
 Like Armenian cucumbers, English cucumbers are best sliced and raw and are not suitable for pickling.
 They do, however, work wonders in cocktails.
 Try adding a slice or two to a glass of sake when it's hot out or whip up a cucumber martini.